 As you’ll soon discover, this is a campus that takes “the life of the mind” seriously.
 The sheer variety of lectures, workshops, invited speakers, and other campus events is astounding.

 Not in Chicago?
-Don’t worry, you’ll have the chance to visit campus, meet the Computation faculty and staff, attend graduate courses, and tour points of interest for our Computational Social Science students during Campus Days for Admitted Students in late March.
+Don’t worry, you’ll have the chance to visit campus, meet the MACSS staff, attend graduate courses, and meet the Chairs of our Social Science departments during Campus Days for Admitted Students in April.

 For updates on the latest shopping and dining, visit the 53rd Street Blog.

 What type of housing is available?

 Graduate students typically rent apartments in Hyde Park through private rental companies.

 You can find more information about Hyde Park and housing resources through UChicagoGRAD, which also offers regular webinars to help students navigate the search process.